vpk-11/mern-exercise-tracker/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `backend`

+run the script for the backend in port 5000 for the full stack application

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\